- Trekking in Nepal

 After visiting all those places, we will head back to the office.
 We will hold a final pre-trek brief.
 After that either you want to explore the city on yourself or you want to go straight back to your accommodation, depends on your choice.

 Travel to Pokhara overland to see the green hills and wonderful settlements along the way.
 Our trip via luxury bus is accompanied by river Trishuli up to Mugling and Marsyangdi from Mugling.
 In Pokhara, we can walk around the beautiful city of Lakes.
-Visit to Mountain museum, caves, David's falls and other surrounding lakes for refreshment.
+Visit the Mountain museum, caves, David's falls, and other surrounding lakes for refreshment.
 Overnight at Hotel

-Option: you can also take by flight Kathmandu to Pokhara, Additional cost around $105
+Option: you can also take by flight Kathmandu to Pokhara, Additional cost of around $105

 After breakfast, we will continue our trip to Phedi on vehicle.
 From Phedi, we will start our first day trek.
 We will walk on stone paved steps, terraced fields and through small villages and lush green forest before reaching Dhampus.
 We will stop at Dhampus for lunch and some rest and continue our hike towards Pitam Deurali.
 Pitam Deurali is a small and beautiful village located on a riddge of a hill.
 It provides a good view point for seeing Annapurna South, Mardi himal and Machhapuchhre.
 Overnight at Pitam Deurali.

 This day we will continue ascending towards Forest Camp.
 The trail passes through green forest with rhododendron trees scattered here and there.
 The trail is thoroughly unique until we reach Forest Camp.
 After reaching forest Camp, we will take some rest and wander the area locally known as Kokar.
 Overnight stay at Forest Camp.